 - LaCie (eg. Big Disk, Bigger Disk, Bigger Disk Extreme, Quadra etc)

 - Maxtor (eg. OneTouch)

 - All types of ”Rugged” external hard drive

-Data Clinic are able to recover data from any type of external hard drive.
+Data Clinic are able to repair and recover data from any type of external hard drive.

 External Hard Disk Drive Problems: Two of the most common additional problems we have noticed with these drives are:

 - Impact Damage: The drives get knocked over, dropped, banged etc. In almost all cases, the resulting impact they suffer will cause problems.

 - Overheating: The drives have a tendency to overheat.
 This is due to inadequate ventilation on the external case.
 Some external hard drives don”t contain any ventilation at all, a small number of devices may contain a fan inside the actual case to combat temperature build up.

 - If the hard drive has been dropped: